zitadel/zitadel/docs/docs/guides/customization/branding.md

 ---

 ZITADEL offers various customisation options for your branding.
-Head over to the Private Labeling Policy on your Organisation Page.
+Head over to the Private Labeling Policy on your Organization Page.

 ## How it works
 You are able to customize a light and a dark mode.